-The song itself is a doozy for beginner guitarists.
+The song itself is a blast for beginner guitarists.
 The chord progression is simple without any quick changed, and the alternating bassline and treble strumming pattern is both easy and elemental enough to be in a million other songs.
-You might even say it’s easy to play whnen you find yourself in the family tradition that Hank mentions in the song.
+If you’ve mastered this basic strumming pattern, the chords are so simple that it should come very easily to any beginner.

 Grandpa (Tell Me ‘Bout the Good Old Day) by The Judds

-This is another one to pull out the capo for, and really the hardest part of this song is putting on the capo!
-Comprising some very simple chords and a very simple strumming pattern, this is an easy and fun song for beginners, and a soothing one to strum to yourself from your easy chair.
+This song sounds awesome when played with ringing, open chords, so it’s definitely best played with a capo!
+Grandpa Tell Me About the Good ol’ Days features some very simple chords and an even simpler strumming pattern, this is an easy and fun song for beginners, and a soothing one to strum to yourself from your easy chair.

 Guitars, Cadillacs by Dwight Yoakam

-Anyone familiar with blues progressions will take to this song pretty quickly, the pattern repeats all the way through the song.
+Anyone familiar with blues progressions will take to this song pretty quickly.
+Like any basic country song for beginners, the pattern repeats all the way through.

 As an added bonus, the eclectic picking sections are a lot of fun for people who want to try their hand at something a little more advanced – and once you’re all the way into intermediate playing, there’s a classic country solo in there for you too.